kiemaBruce/alx-low_level_programming/0x0A-argc_argv/README.md

 ## 1-args.c
 - Prints the number of arguments passed into it, followed by a new line.
 - Doesn't count the program name as an argument.
+## 2-args.c
+- Prints all arguments it receives.
+- Printing is done as follows: one argument per line, ending with a new line.
+## 3-mul.c
+- Prints the product of two numbers, followed by a newline.
+- If the program doesn't receive two arguments it prints Error followed by a new line and returns 1.
+## 4-add.c
+- Adds positive numbers.
+- Checks for invalid input (non-digits).